It’s important for merchants to know about the fees for card payments, also known as ‘merchants fees’.

 - Size, type and risk category of your business

-- Your transaction volume, typical transaction size and sales history
+- Transaction volume, typical transaction size and sales history

-Some payment companies do not overtly distinguish between these things, instead opting for a fixed rate for all transactions.
-But behind the scenes, even fixed-fee EFTPOS machines have a true cost consisting of several small fees disguised as one simple rate in the foreground.
+Some payment companies don’t distinguish between these things, instead opting for a fixed rate for all transactions.
+But behind it is still a true cost of accepting cards consisting of several small fees.

 eftpos fees are the lowest

 The national debit card system in Australia, eftpos, has long been the cheapest and most recommended card payment option in Australia.
-It uses a domestic banking network to process its cards, so it costs less than international card networks like Visa, Mastercard and American Express.
+It uses a domestic banking network to process its cards, so costs less than international card networks like Visa and American Express.

 On average, in-store eftpos card payments cost around 0.3% of the transaction value.
-To compare, Visa and Mastercard transactions cost 0.5%-0.9% while other card networks have an average cost of 1.3%-1.9% (RBA figures).
+For comparison, Visa and Mastercard transactions cost 0.5%-0.9% while other card networks have an average cost of 1.3%-1.9% (RBA figures).

-What about the cost of cards in general?
-The true charges vary between different card schemes/networks (Visa, Amex, JCB, etc.) and types of cards (debit, credit, commercial, personal, etc.).
+Transaction charges differ between card schemes/networks (Mastercard, Amex, JCB, etc.) and types of cards (debit, credit, commercial, personal, etc.).

-As a result, payment providers typically offer different percentage rates – sometimes with a fixed fee added – for different types of cards.
+As a result, payment providers usually offer different percentage rates – sometimes with a fixed fee added – for different cards.

-Beware that publicised charges may or may not include GST, so when you compare payment products, make sure you have the full cost including any applicable GST.
+Publicised charges may or may not include GST, so make sure you know the full cost including any applicable GST.

 - Visa and Mastercard have lower fees than American Express, Diners Club, Discover, JCB and UnionPay